Isaiahcancode/new/README.md

 # new
-this is the practice git hub
+this is the git hub that i will turn in